nens/threedi-docs/source/a_releasenotes.rst

 Release 3Di Klondike Januari 31st
 -----------------------------------

 On Januari 31st we have released the backend for the Klondike release.
 In this release we introduce a brand new route to process schematisations into 3Di models.
-A process formerly known as inpy.
-For users that have not been migrated yet this will not have effect on their work process.
+This will replace the process known as 'inpy'.
+For users that have not been migrated yet, this will not have effect on their work process.
 3Di Models will simulate as before.

 The migration will be rolled out gradually, users will be contacted for this.
-The management screens are available right away, keep in mind that the new features mostly work on migrated schematisations and 3Di Models.
+The management screens are available for all users right away, but keep in mind that the new features mostly work on migrated schematisations and 3Di Models.
 Contact our servicedesk if you have any questions regarding migration.

 We use the following definitions: